VauntDev/docs/docs/features/webhooks.md

 #### Webhook Metadata

-The metadata field stores an object that will vary depending on the type of webhook configured.
+The `metadata` field stores an object that will vary depending on the type of webhook configured.
 The various metadata objects will be defined below for each supported type.

 #### GitHub Metadata

-The github metadata objects defines where webhook events are sent for the `github` webhook type.
+The GitHub metadata objects defines where webhook events are sent for the `github` webhook type.
 Vaunt supports a discussion target that will be used to post comments when a webhook event occurs.

 Example discussion object fields are explained below.